 1 year full-time or 2 years part-time

-Midyear places may be available.
+Midyear places may be available for local students.

 Program structure and features